All Episodes

 And Giuliani knows the Constitution.

-So in a state in which he lived, he might fight for somewhat more permissive abortion laws than say I would.
+So in a state in which he lived, he might fight for somewhat more permissive abortion laws than, say, I would.

-But he recognizes as I do that those are the battles for the 50 state capitals and not something to happen by judicial fiat from an activist court that says that invents out of whole cloth a federal right to terminate a pregnancy.
+But he recognizes, as I do, that those are the battles for the 50 state capitals and not something to happen by judicial fiat from an activist court that says that invents out of whole cloth a federal right to terminate a pregnancy.

-So the things on which John McCain was too liberal for me, uh ironically enough, uh interrogations, uh and uh and and and and climate change and and who knows what else, those are things that that where he takes those to the White House and uh has policies that are bad.
+So the things on which John McCain was too liberal for me, ironically enough, interrogations and climate change and who knows what else.

 That's the difference.